 DO NOT DEPEND ON THE RED COLOR ALONE TO INDICATE YOUR FIREARM'S SAFETY STATUS.
 TIME, EXPOSURE TO THE ELEMENTS, AND THE ABRASIVE ACTION OF CLEANING AGENTS CAN ERASE IT.
 FAILURE TO FOLLOW THIS WARNING COULD RESULT IN SERIOUS INJURY OR DEATH.

 COCKING INDICATOR

-Located on the top of the bolt is a red cocking indicator (Figure 4, page 13).
-When the rifle is cocked the red cocking indicator is easily seen with a quick glance at the top of the bolt.
+Located on the top of the bolt is a red cocking indicator (Figure 4).
+When the rifle is cocked the red the bolt.